-Subjects must wear their habitual contact lenses to this visit.
+The subjects must enter the visit wearing their habitual contact lenses.

 Visit 1: Screening Step Procedure Details 1.1 Statement of Informed Consent Each subject must read, understand, and sign the Statement of Informed Consent before being enrolled into the study.
 The Principal Investigator or his/her designee conducting the informed consent discussion must also sign the consent form.
 Note: The subject must be provided a signed copy of this document.
-1.2 Demographics Record the subject's year of birth, age, gender, race and ethnicity.
-1.3 Medical History and Concomitant Medications Record the subject's medical history and concomitant medications.
+1.2 Demographics Record the subject's year of birth, gender, race and ethnicity.
+1.3 Medical History and Concomitant Medications Questions regarding the subjects' medical history and concomitant medications.
+1.4 Habitual Lenses Questions regarding the subject's habitual lens type, modality, parameters, and duration (days per week, months worn SCLs).
+1.5 Habitual Wear Time Record the average wearing time and comfortable wearing time.
+1.6 SCL Rx Confirmation The investigator confirms: 1.
+The subject is wearing a SCL Rx that has been confirmed current (up-to-date) within the prior 6 months.
+2. The subject has worn the up-to-date SCL Rx for at least 2 weeks.
+1.7 Eligibility after Screening All responses to Screening Inclusion Criteria questions must be answered "yes" and all responses to Exclusion Criteria must be answered "no" for the subject to be considered eligible.
+If subject is deemed to be ineligible after screening, proceed to Final Evaluation and complete Subject Disposition.
+Refraction and Biomicroscopy forms are not required.